MicrosoftDocs/patterns-practices/patterns-practices/guide/multi-targeting-quickstart.md

 The approach of splitting the implementation of a service over two partial classes (one for Silverlight and one for WPF) can be used to employ different coding strategies in WPF and Silverlight environments.
 Note that the service interacts with the rest of the core application through a common interface, so this technique is a mechanism to factor implementation level details into files that are only compiled for the intended environment.

+> [!NOTE]
-**Note:** This technique is useful for minor scale implementation differences between WPF and Silverlight.
+> This technique is useful for minor scale implementation differences between WPF and Silverlight.
 There are some scenarios where the differences between both environments are considerable enough to apply the aforementioned approach.
 For more information about multi-targeting considerations, see [Multi-Targeted Considerations](https://msdn.microsoft.com/en-us/library/ff921109(v=pandp.40)#MultiTargetedConsiderations)" in [Sharing Code Between Silverlight and WPF](https://msdn.microsoft.com/en-us/library/ff921109(v=pandp.40)).

 ## Shared Files